talkable/talkable-docs/source/integration/custom/integration_components.rst

        last_name: '', // Optional, pass when available.
 Example: 'Smith'
        traffic_source: '' // Optional, the source of the traffic driven to the campaign.
 Example: 'facebook' }]);
-     window._talkableq.push(['register_affiliate', {}]);
+     // Add this line if your integration version is less than version 5.0.0 window._talkableq.push(['register_affiliate', {}]);
    </script>
    <!-- End Talkable integration code -->